iamschulz/attacke/README.md

-# Versus
+# Attacke!

-Versus is a simple two-player fighting game
+Attacke! is a simple two-player fighting game

 ## Install: